Sara Bareilles: Personal life

 Bareilles was in a relationship with former band member and guitarist Javier Dunn until 2013.
 In August 2015, she met actor Joe Tippett during an out-of-town tryout for Waitress at the American Repertory Theater in Cambridge, Massachusetts, and they later began a relationship.
 The couple made their first public appearance at the Tony Awards two years later.
-On New Year's Day in 2023, Bareilles and Tippett announced their engagement.
+On New Year's Day in 2023, Bareilles and Tippett announced their engagement, and they were married on October 4, 2025.
 Tippett has appeared in productions of Waitress as well as on the television series The Morning Show and Mare of Easttown.
+Bareilles lives in the neighborhood of West Village in Manhattan.

 Bareilles considers herself "definitely sort of a feminist", saying, "I don't think that being a feminist has anything to do with hating anything.
 It's about celebrating women and being productive for females.
 I'm not one for seeing amazing, intelligent women being reduced to sex symbols."
 Bareilles has been a longtime ally of the LGBTQ+ community and cites her song "Brave" as being inspired by her friend's struggle with coming out.